Allowable Expense Guidelines

 - An individual is limited to $1,000 total in Ray Travel Awards within an academic year (Autumn though Summer semesters).
 This means that, for instance, if you receive a $400 award in Autumn, you could apply for a $600 award in the following Spring or Summer.

 - There is no limit to the amount of Ray Awards an individual student may receive across his/her academic career at OSU.
+However, you must wait one fiscal year (July 1 - June 30) before you can recieve the Ray Award again.

 Food (except as noted in item 2, above) will not be reimbursed.